Mathieu-Schmerber/TwinSouls_prototype/Documentation/docs/playtesting/discovery-session2.md

-Both player joined the game, using Xbox controllers and the Parsec software in order to play Twin Souls online.
+Both players joined the game, using Xbox controllers and the Parsec software in order to play Twin Souls online.

 Players in this session have never even opened the game before.